 I want young people and adults to talk about drugs.
 To try to make it less scary.

 I want people to listen to truths, to realise the dangers.
 We have all heard the scary stories but we have all also heard of the thousands who take drugs all the time and are fine.
 So we forget the bad stuff.

 The danger now is that street drugs are the cheapest they have ever been, but along with that, they are getting purer and stronger.
 For example, an average adult dose of MDMA would be about 80mg, that is also the strength they were sold at, they are tested regularly now between 250mg to 450mg.
 Twenty years ago a pill may have cost around £30 now they are £5 to £10, they can even be on offer at festivals.

 These are the things I want young people to learn.
 Many people at home who are regular users also test, as dangerous ingredients is also a huge issue.
 I want young people to be able to ask questions and ask for advice.
 I want them to think carefully about taking something and look into what to expect and how to take.
 And I want them to test and do all they can to make sure they come home every night, to enjoy their lives.
 But be aware and know the real risks.

 We have got lots of things happening this year which I am very excited about.

 If anyone would like any information on ‘Let’s talk drugs’ our bespoke harm reduction education talk, please contact me.
 Even if it’s a private in-home talk to a small group.
 I always try to keep things free or ask the smallest of donations so I can just cover costs.

-I’m learning more and more all the time as it is ever-changing, I will do all I can to try to stop this from happening to others out there.
+I’m learning more and more all the time about drug awareness, and it is ever-changing.
+I will do all I can to try to stop this from happening to others out there.